 At the heart of a solar panel lies the principle of photovoltaics.
 Photovoltaic cells, often referred to as PV cells or solar cells, are the workhorses of solar panels.
 These cells are typically made of semiconductor materials, such as silicon, which have the unique ability to convert sunlight into electrical energy.
 The process begins when photons from the sun’s rays strike the surface of the PV cells, knocking electrons loose from their atoms and creating an electric current.

 Solar panels primarily come in two types: crystalline and thin-film solar cells.
 Crystalline cells are made from slices of single-crystal or multi-crystal silicon.
 These are more efficient and have a longer lifespan but can be costlier to manufacture.
 Thin-film cells, on the other hand, are created by depositing thin layers of semiconductor material onto a substrate.
 While they are less efficient and durable, thin-film panels offer more flexibility and lower production costs.
-Engineers must carefully select the appropriate type of solar cell based on the intended application and budget.
+A solar panel engineer must carefully select the appropriate type of solar cell based on the intended application and budget.

 The core engineering principle behind solar panels is the photovoltaic effect, discovered by French physicist Edmond Becquerel in 1839.
 It describes the process of converting light into electricity using semiconductors.
 When photons strike the surface of the solar cell, they transfer their energy to electrons, allowing them to escape from their atomic bonds.
 This creates an electron-hole pair, generating an electric current.
 Engineers have refined this concept over the years to develop highly efficient solar cells.